AshankDsouza/SER516-Team-Kansas/README.md

 ```bash
 docker-compose up --build
    ```
-The website is at localhost:3000
+The website will be available at localhost:3000

 ## Online access
 Site is available at: